Reducing Anxiety and Panic Long-Term: How It Works

 These experiences are called corrective experiences.
 They help break down old anxiety patterns.

-The app is a reimbursable medical device and can be prescribed to you by doctors or psychotherapists.
+The digital therapy programme is a reimbursable medical device and can be prescribed to you by doctors or psychotherapists.
 The costs are covered by all German statutory health insurance companies.

 Note: This article is for informational purposes and does not replace medical advice.